 Most of the big companies [in the online adult entertainment industry] control 80-90% of adult content across the world,.
 If they come to the table, the rest of the operators would have to follow.

 The thinking is that in a world of ID theft, few customers will be willing to trust small websites with extensive personal details or else their credit card details.
-And even if they trust them, even fewer will want to make the effort of typing in such
+And even if they trust them, even fewer will want to make the effort of typing

-details just to browse a website to see what is on offer.
+in such details just to browse a website to see what is on offer.

-The natural final solution is that customers will only use, big, well known companies that can be trusted with personal details, and that can offer a massive enough choice of porn such that customers don't have to keep entering ID details for
+The natural final solution is that customers will only use, big, well known companies that can be trusted with personal details, and that can offer a massive enough choice of porn such that customers don't have to keep entering ID

 And of course the end game will then be a US mega mall monopoly for porn along the lines of Amazon, eBay, iTunes and Play.
 And no doubt it will charge adult content providers the going rate of about 30%.

 At the meeting, ATVOD's Cathy Taylor fielded queries for 20 minutes on the new AVMS rules and the government statement over site blocking domestic and foreign adult websites.
-Taylor was joined by ATVOD chief censors, Ruth Evans and Pete Johnson, at the
+Taylor was joined by ATVOD chief censors, Ruth Evans and Pete Johnson,

 Winyard of ICM Registry spent another 20 minutes on how the adult business worldwide is reacting to the AVMS directive and whether the industry can work with the British government on proposed new regs.